Vishwajit Rane: 2017 Assembly elections and resignation from the Indian National Congress

 Vishwajit Rane retained his Valpoi constituency as a candidate of the Indian National Congress in the 2017 Goa Legislative Assembly elections.
 But after the Indian National Congress could not form the government despite securing 17 seats in the 40-member Goa Legislative Assembly, Vishwajit Rane blamed the party leadership.
 He also wrote to Rahul Gandhi, the Vice President of the Indian National Congress, complaining about the indecisiveness of the party leaders like Digvijaya Singh (who was the Goa desk in-charge of the party) and threatening to resign from the party if no heed was paid to his grievances.
 While Chief Minister of Goa Manohar Parrikar proved his majority on the floor of the house on 16 March 2017, Vishwajit Rane remained absent during the voting in protest of the leaders of the Indian National Congress.

 The same day, he resigned from the membership of the Indian National Congress and also as the MLA of Valpoi Constituency.
-On 7 April 2017, Rane joined the Bharatiya Janata Party and announced that he would contest a bye-election in the Valpoi Constituency as a Bharatiya Janata Party candidate.
+On 7 April 2017, Rane joined the Bharatiya Janata Party and announced that he would contest a by-election in the Valpoi Constituency as a Bharatiya Janata Party candidate.